git-pull/website/code_explorer/django-vs-flask-2017.rst

 You will get something like, *django.template.exceptions.TemplateDoesNotExist: core/myuser_detail.html*.
 The name of the file depends on the app name and model name.
-You need add an HTML template to a filename  :class:`~django:django.template.exceptions.TemplateDoesNotExist` your *templates/* directory.
+You need add an HTML template to a filename :exc:`~django:django.template.TemplateDoesNotExist` your *templates/* directory.

 Example: Inside of *yourapp/templates/*, create a file for *core/myuser_detail.html*.